9p4/jellyfin-plugin-sso/README.md

   - `samlClientId`: string.
 The SAML client ID.
   - `samlCertificate`: string.
 The base64 encoded SAML certificate.
   - `enabled`: boolean.
 Determines if the provider is enabled or not.
   - `enableAuthorization`: boolean: Determines if the plugin sets permissions for the user.
 If false, the user will start with no permissions and an administrator will add permissions.
-The permissions of existing users will not be rewritten on subsequent logins.
+If disabled, then the permissions of users will not be modified and the Jellyfin defaults will be used instead.
   - `enableAllFolders`: boolean.
 Determines if the client logging in is allowed access to all folders.
   - `enabledFolders`: array of strings.
 If `enableAllFolders` is set to false, then this will be used to determine what folders the users who log in through this provider are allowed to use.
   - `roles`: array of strings.
 This validates the SAML response against the `Role` attribute.
 If a user has any of these roles, then the user is authenticated.
 Leave blank to disable role checking.